 Realized losses on investments amounted to \$0.1 million in 2002, compared to realized gains of \$0.8 million in 2001 and realized losses of \$1.4 million in 2000.
 In 2002, net realized losses of \$0.1 million consisted of gains of \$19.9 million, offset by losses of \$7.0 million on the sale of securities and write downs of approximately \$13.0 million in the fair value of certain securities in recognition of "other than temporary" impairments.
-In 2001, net realized gains of \$0.8 million in the fair value of certain securities of \$4.4 million on the sale of securities and write downs of approximately \$7.8 million in the fair value of certain securities.
+In 2001, net realized gains of \$0.8 million consisted of gains of \$13.0 million, offset by losses of \$4.4 million on the sale of securities and write downs of approximately \$7.8 million in the fair value of certain securities in recognition of "other than temporary" impairments.
 In 2000, net realized losses of \$1.4 million were entirely comprised of losses related to the sale of certain corporate fixed maturity and equity securities.